WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 * To migrate our live database we need a local version of `sequelize-cli` module in our package json.
 Add it by running `npm install sequelize-cli --save`

-* Add and commit your changes using `git commit -am "adding production db"` and then push your changes to heroku using `git push heroku master`
+* Add and commit your changes to git, then push your changes to heroku using `git push heroku master`

 * Now run your migrations by typing in terminal `heroku run node_modules/.bin/sequelize db:migrate` and you should have all your tables set up in a heroku hosted database